DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Related Work

 \subsection{Continual Learning}

 Continual Learning (CL) investigates how deep models can incrementally learn knowledge.
 Existing CL research can be categorized into several types based on the strategies they employ.
 Among these, regularization-based methods \cite{li2017learning, kirkpatrick2017overcoming, douillard2020podnet} introduce regularization terms during model training to penalize forgetting old knowledge.
 These regularization terms can either focus on protecting model parameters \cite{kirkpatrick2017overcoming} or on output distributions \cite{li2017learning, rebuffi2017icarl} (e.g., knowledge distillation).
-Dynamic network-based methods \cite{yan2021dynamically, boschini2022class, wang2022foster, zhou2022model} aim to learn the model by introducing new structures for new tasks while preserving old knowledge, although this incurs substantial overhead as model parameters increase with the number of tasks.
+Dynamic network-based methods \cite{yan2021dynamically, zhou2022model} aim to learn the model by introducing new structures for new tasks while preserving old knowledge, although this incurs substantial overhead as model parameters increase with the number of tasks.
 Recently, replay-based methods have become increasingly common.
 Data replay methods \cite{wang2022anti, zhou2022model} assist models in retaining old knowledge by recalling a small number of real samples.
-Additionally, some methods \cite{zhu2021class, zhu2021prototype,petit2023fetril} recall old knowledge by storing sample features and the distributions of these features.
+Some methods \cite{zhu2021class,petit2023fetril} recall old knowledge by storing sample features and the distributions of these features.
 However, replay-based methods introduce storage costs and require repetitive computation for old data.
+Additionally, studies \cite{wu2025demystifying,cheng2025achieving,hu2024task} have shown that focusing on task-specific null-space projection and gradient orthogonality can lead to steady improvements in the stability–plasticity trade-off of the CL model.